Head of Programmes

-Alight Rwanda works with its partners and constituencies to provide opportunities and expertise to refugees, displaced people and host communities – to better survive conflicts and crisis, and to rebuild lives of dignity, health, security and self-sufficiency.
-Alight has consistently operated in Rwanda since 1994, and today has a strong and committed team of over eight hundred personnel who include full time staff and incentive workers, and hundreds of community volunteers – implementing programs in Primary Health Care, Reproductive Health, HIV and Nutrition; also Water, Sanitation and Hygiene, Shelter and general Infrastructure, Clean Energy, Livelihoods/Economic strengthening, Education, Community Services, Protection, SGBV prevention and response and child protection..
-Our work in Rwanda currently covers all the refugee locations and their kind Rwandan-host communities.
-And we are always looking to deepen our work and, jointly with our partners, offer lasting impact with and for the communities we serve!
+Alight Uganda works with its partners and constituencies to provide opportunities and expertise to refugees, displaced people, and host communities – to better survive conflicts and crisis, and to rebuild lives of dignity, health, security, and self-sufficiency.
+Alight has consistently operated in Uganda since 1994, and today has a strong and committed team of over five hundred personnel who include full time staff and incentive workers, and hundreds of community volunteers – implementing programs in Protection, SGBV Child Protection, Community Services; also Water, Sanitation and Hygiene, Shelter and general Infrastructure, Clean Energy, and Livelihoods/Economic activities.
+Their work in Uganda currently covers six refugee settlements and their generous Ugandan-host communities.
+And they are always looking to deepen their work and, jointly with their partners, offer lasting impact with and for the communities they serve!

 About the Role

-The Head of Programmes, HoP is responsible for providing program strategy, technical and managerial leadership for program development and execution in Alight Rwanda, ensuring overall achievement of program goals and objectives, quality outcomes and effective use of resources, and team management and mentorship.
-S/he also ensures overall program quality, effectiveness and accountability, in accordance with humanitarian assistance core standards, program sector technical standards, donor requirements, host country regulations, and Alight’s organizational mission, standards and operating principles.
-The HoP is responsible for representing Alight in relevant program donor, technical or sector coordination, briefings or similar meetings, and providing feedback/advice to program management and technical team, and to the Rwanda Country Director.
+The Head of Programmes, HoP is responsible for providing program strategy and managerial leadership for program development and execution in Alight Uganda, ensuring overall achievement of program goals and objectives, quality outcomes and effective use of resources, and team management and mentorship.
+S/he also ensures overall program quality, effectiveness, and accountability, in accordance with humanitarian assistance core standards, program sector technical standards, donor requirements, host country regulations, and Alight’s organizational mission, standards and operating principles.
+The HoP is responsible for representing Alight in relevant program donor, briefings, or similar meetings, and providing feedback/advice to program management, business development, technical team, and to the Uganda Country Director.

-The HoP has direct responsibility or oversight for program development, design, and resource acquisition, following high standards, timeliness and effectiveness; and program team performance management.
-And as a member of the Alight Rwanda Senior Leadership Team, the HoP will assist the Country Director in shaping the strategic direction of the Alight Rwanda program, ensuring quality programs design, implementation and accountability.
-S/he will directly supervise senior program staff who include a Business Development Coordinator, a Programmes Coordinator as well as a Strategic-Projects Coordinator; also all Alight Field/Site Managers.
+The HoP has direct responsibility and oversight for program development, design, and resource acquisition, following high standards, timeliness, and effectiveness, including program team performance management.
+And as a member of the Alight Uganda Senior Leadership Team, the HoP will assist the Country Director in shaping the strategic direction of the Alight Uganda program, ensuring quality programs design, implementation, and accountability.
+S/he will directly supervise senior program staff who include a Business Development and Grants Coordinator, Area Coordinator (s), Creative Insight Manager, Technical Lead (s) as well as MEAL Coordinator.

-This position will be based in Kigali with regular field visits to strengthen Alight’s presence and work in the various geographies of Rwanda.
+This position will be based in Kampala with regular field visits to strengthen Alight’s presence and work in the various geographies of Uganda.